-- Protecting children from maltreatment - > Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes
+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is inside or outside the home, including online - · Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - · Taking action to enable all children to have the best outcomes

 Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.